-BricsCAD offers bidirectional associativity between 3D Sheet Metal part and its flattened appearance.
-In this mode both representations exist in separate documents: Original part is stored in its native document and the Flattened part is stored in temporary document.
+BricsCAD offers bidirectional associativity between the 3D Sheet Metal part and its flattened appearance.
+In this mode both representations exist in separate documents: the Original part is stored in its native document and the Flattened part is stored in temporary document.
 Associativity is temporary and exists while both documents are opened.
-In order to work in associativity mode in next BricsCAD session or once the document were closed, one should repeat steps again.
+In order to work in associativity mode in the next BricsCAD session or once the document was closed, one should repeat steps again.

 What Does Associativity Mean?

-Associative Unfolded allows you to the make cuts on flattened geometry and propagate the changes back to the 3D model.
+Associative Unfolded allows you to make cuts on flattened geometry and propagates the changes back to the 3D model.
 This helps simplify two scenarios:

 Creating complex, non-standard Bends and Corner Relief cuts.